GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Modelling GRB 250704B/EP250704a: Continuous energy injection into the afterglow from a millisecond magnetar

 \subsubsection{Synchrotron FS light curves before the jet-break phase}

-The energy injected continuously by the millisecond magnetar ($L_{\rm inj}=L_{\rm sd,ll}$) on the afterglow can produce refreshed shocks.
+Continuous energy injection from the long-lived magnetar can refresh the external shock and naturally account for the shallow plateau phase observed in the optical/IR bands.
+The energy injected continuously by the millisecond magnetar ($L_{\rm sd,bf}\propto t^0$) on the afterglow can produce refreshed shocks.
 Given the Blanford-McKee solution \citep{1976PhFl...19.1130B} during the deceleration phase with the isotropic-equivalent kinetic energy $E_{\rm K}= \eta f^{-1}_{\rm b} L_{\rm sd}\,t_{\rm fb}$, the bulk Lorentz factor evolves as $\Gamma\propto t^{-\frac{1}{4}}$.
-The factor $\eta$ corresponds to the fraction of the initial rotational energy of the magnetar given to the observed afterglow, and the relation between the isotropic-equivalent kinetic energy and the isotropic gamma-ray energy is given through its efficiency
+The factor $\eta$ denotes the fraction of the initial rotational energy transferred to the afterglow.
+The relation between the isotropic-equivalent kinetic energy and the isotropic gamma-ray energy is given through its efficiency

 \be \eta_\gamma=\frac{E_{\rm \gamma, iso}}{E_{\rm \gamma, iso} + E_{\rm K}}\,. \ee